Test2220/Artemis/README.md

 ```
 Contact me if you have any questions at "gaganbhat6@gmail.com"

-I usually respond within 30 minutes of me recieving your email so please do not hesitate =)
+I usually respond within 30 minutes of me receiving your email so please do not hesitate =)

 ```